Achievable logoAchievable logo

 Example: an individual making $50,000 would pay a 10% tax on the first $11,925 earned, a 12% tax on additional income up to $48,475, and a 22% tax on the remaining income received.
 Although the investor is taxed at three different rates, they fall in the 22% tax bracket.

-Capital gains are reported on form 1099-B (B stands for brokerage proceeds).
-Every year, brokerage firms report their customers’ capital gains and losses to the IRS.
-If the investor has more gains than losses (net capital gain), they will owe taxes.
-A net capital loss can be used as a deduction.
+Capital gains are reported on Form 1099-B (B stands for brokerage proceeds).
+Each year, brokerage firms report customers’ capital gains and losses to the IRS.
+If the investor has more gains than losses (a net capital gain), they owe taxes.
+If the investor has more losses than gains (a net capital loss), the loss can be used as a deduction.

 Sidenote